Help Save This Amazing Building In Fergus Falls, MN

 Senator Ingebrigtsen: email@example.com

 - Sign up to speak during the open forum at any future city council meetings.
-Meetings are every other Monday at 5:30pm (check the City website for dates).
+Meetings are the 1st and 3rd Monday of every month at 5:30pm (check the City website for dates).
 You must sign up for open forum 24 hours in advance of meetings, which means the deadline to sign up will usually be a Friday at 5:30pm.
 If you want to have pictures, documents or other information included in the “packet” that the council receives before every meeting, the deadline to get it in is Thursday at noon.